GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 Now that you have our freeze panes set up, you can start with formatting the spreadsheet.

-INTERJECT uses the hidden area of the frozen pane to define INTERJECT report functions and to set up the formatting of the report.
+Interject uses the hidden area of the frozen pane to define Interject report functions and to set up the formatting of the report.

 ### Formatting the Behind the Scenes Section

 You will start by setting up the titles of the sections that hold the different report formulas.
-This formatting is standard across all INTERJECT reports.
+This formatting is standard across all Interject reports.

 **Step 1:** Start by selecting row 1 and coloring it dark blue (#1F4E78).
-This is the color that INTERJECT uses for titles of report definition sections.
+This is the color that Interject uses for titles of report definition sections.

 	1. First, click on the “1” that denotes row 1 to highlight the entire row.
 	2. Click the paint bucket to fill the color.